 You would be forgiven for thinking this is a Valentine’s Day post given the title I’ve chosen.
 Please rest assured it’s not.
 It’s a continuation of my musings about acceptance being the gateway to a new life.
 Acceptance is not a sad resignation, it’s the pathway to peace, happiness and freedom from prolonged grief.
 For me … Continue reading Old Loves, New Loves

-It's New Years Eve.
-2020 is literally around the corner!
+2021 is literally around the corner!
 A new year awaits.
 Will it be a good year, a difficult year, a happy year, a sad year?
 One thing is certain, none of us really know.
-As I look back over my life, every year has had highs and lows.
-Mostly my life … Continue reading You Don’t Have To See The Whole Staircase
+This time last year, none of us knew how challenging 2020 would be.
+I doubt a rampant, infectious virus, creating a … Continue reading You Don’t Have To See The Whole Staircase!

 At the start of a new week or month, I have a, “Celebrations Milestones and Memories” segment on my Facebook Forum, Medical Musings with Friends.
 The idea is to take a quiet moment, to think about what lies ahead.
 We muse about how we are feeling, what we are concerned about, what we are excited about. … Continue reading Managing The Chronic Disease Curveball